 We probably have less animals in total than most farms, but we look at our animals differently to most farms.
 All the stock is free-range and what we ask of them seems to us a fair exchange for their food, security and comfort.

 We milk our nanny goats morning and evening, which is enough for all the goat milk drinkers plus enough extra from Spring until Autumn to make fresh cheese.
 The chickens have a large enclosure where they are free-range and they produce enough eggs in the longer days for all our needs.

 The ducks are Khaki Campbells, highly trained slug-killers, which patrol the organic gardens keeping them relatively pest-free.
 The dogs and cats are family pets, but their very presence around the yard tends to keep foxes and other predators away from the poultry.

 We rent some of our land for short periods to local farmers to graze their animals.
 We raise geese to graze the orchards and to generate a bit of income by selling young birds.
-Some of us eat meat which is produced as a by-product of the milk and eggs, that is to say excess billy goats, cockerels and ganders.
+Many of us eat meat which is produced as a by-product of the milk and eggs, that is to say excess billy goats, cockerels and ganders.

 We have been keeping sheep in recent years for meat, although we don’t currently have any at the moment but are looking into how we can better managed our grassland to produce meat.